Curtain ready to go up for Falkirk Operatic Society's production of Shrek the Musical

-Falkirk Operatic: Curtain read to go up for Shrek the Musical at new venue
+Falkirk Operatic: Curtain ready to go up for Shrek the Musical at new venue

 A dream will come true for members of Falkirk Operatic Society when they finally step on stage in Shrek the Musical.